-Figure 7 is the flight profile for the 1991 balloon flight (No. 1504P in the nomenclature of the NSBF).
+Figure 7 is the flight profile for the 1992 balloon flight (No. 1514P in the nomenclature of the NSBF).
 The plot shows altitude vs time from the time of launch until touchdown.
-The points are plotted at approximately 10-min time intervals.
-The touchdown site was near San Angelo, Texas, approximately 273 mi (439 km) from the launch site.
-The total flight duration from launch until the terminate command was sent was ≈5 hours.
+The points are plotted at approximately 10-minute time intervals.
+The touchdown site was just east of San Angelo, near the town of Eola, Texas, approximately 262 mi (422 km) from the launch site.
+The total flight duration from launch until the terminate command was sent was $\approx 5$ hours.
 The period of time during which computer analysis of the flight data occurred is also shown on the Figure.
-Data later in the flight were not usable because the tracker developed a mechanical malfunction.